Located in Phoenix, AZ, Giuseppe's on 28th is a purveyor of no-frills Italian dining from the award-winning Chef Richard Bock.

 Dinner: 4:30pm to 9:00pm

-Enjoy these Spring Lunch Specials Monday, Wednesday, Thursday and Friday from 10:30am until 2pm.
+Enjoy these Summer Lunch Specials Monday, Wednesday, Thursday and Friday from 10:30am until 2pm.

 These specials make for a perfect business lunch, tourist visit, or just a great lunch for friends.
 Food evokes a feeling of comfort within us.
 When we are comfortable we can lose focus on our goal and relax.
 Enjoy lunch-sized portions of pasta and a salad for only $10 during the winter!